lesansley/cliqueof10/README.md

 ## Setup Firebase

 - Create a Firebase project in the Firebase Console.
+- Configure Realtime Database.
-- Get your Firebase config credentials.
+- Obtain Firebase config credentials.

 ### Steps to Get This Configuration